epicfilemcnulty/lilush/README.md

 For networking, _lilush_ includes [Luasocket](https://github.com/lunarmodules/luasocket) library,
 which has been merged with [LuaSec](https://github.com/lunarmodules/luasec) and customized to work seamlessly with [WolfSSL](https://www.wolfssl.com/).
-WolfSSL is also statically compiled and incorporated into the *Lilush* binary.
+WolfSSL is also statically compiled and incorporated into the *lilush* binary.

 The binary is fewer than *2MB*, and should work fine on any *x86_64 Linux* system.
 It's also a nice addition to a `FROM scratch` docker container, as _lilush_ can be used as a busybox replacement.

-And to top it off, _Lilush_ can compile your Lua code into a static binary too![^1]
+And to top it off, _lilush_ can compile your Lua code into a static binary too![^1]

 ---

-Secondly, as an example application built on top of its bundled modules, _Lilush_ includes a modular Linux Shell (as in Bash, Csh or Fish) for modern terminal emulators, which
+Secondly, to showcase most features of its bundled modules, _lilush_ includes a modular Linux Shell (as in Bash, Csh or Fish), suprisingly called _Lilush Shell_, which

 * provides a sleek CLI interface straight out of the box: